 We all grabbed sticks and waited for the first batch of marshmallows to be sufficiently wettened.

-I turned to Evelyn and she seemed to turn in sync with me.
+I turned to Evelyn and she turned in sync with me.
 Our eyes locked and she smiled.
 A wave of warmth flowed through my body.
 It felt like she could see into my mind somehow.
 As if she knew of that warmth and was happy that she was taking part in the command of my mind and my emotions.
 It was unlike anything I’ve ever experienced.
-It wasn’t even clear what was really happening or why it seemed so significant to me.
-Somehow she seemed to know both herself and my mind so well that she could orchestrate such a warm rush through subtle maneuvers in her eye contact, smiling, and emotional expression.
+It wasn’t even clear what was really happening or why it was so significant to me.
+Somehow, she seemed to know both herself and my mind so well that she could orchestrate such a warm rush through subtle maneuvers in her eye contact, smiling, and emotional expression.
 It was as if we were talking without words.
 I wanted to know who she was.

 “Soon you’ll know the truth.
 Are you ready to face your destiny?” she asked in a whisper, breaking the trance we shared.